 The Survival Exercise

-The rest of the group took the fight equipment (no real ammunition was allowed though) and went down.
-I remember I put a bag of nuts and a bottle of Pepsi in my sac.
+The rest of the group took the standard fight equipment (no real ammunition was allowed though) and went down.
+I remember I put a small bag of almonds and a bottle of Pepsi in my sac.
 I always did that when I knew we’re going out on some exercise thing.
 By the way, at that time, 20 years ago, under the communist regime of Ceausescu, Pepsi was considered almost a medicinal drink and it was barely available on the stores.

-At some point, after we crossed a few forests and hills, after we didn’t see any house for at least 20 minutes, the truck stopped.
+At some point, after we crossed a few forests and hills, and after we didn’t see any house for at least 20 minutes, the truck stopped.
 “Down, down, down, on the double”, the captain said.
 He didn’t smile.
 Usually, he was smiling, but not this time.
 In less than a minute we were down, near the truck.
 I confess that I started to feel a little bit strange at that time.
 What was going to happen, after all?

 “Split in teams of two”, said the captain.
 “You can only use your knife and whatever you can find around yourself.
 Walk in different directions for 10 minutes, then stop.
 From that point, you have 48 hours.
 In 48 hours we’re going to meet in the unit yard.
 If you can make it earlier, good for you.
 You’re on your own now.”

 We started to walk in different directions for 10 minutes, in teams of two.
 Now I was really feeling strange.
-Suddenly I realized I didn’t have any food, except for the nuts bag and the bottle of Pepsi.
+Suddenly I realized I didn’t have any food, except for the small bag of almonds and the bottle of Pepsi.
 Nor did I have anything else except my fight equipment.
 Out of which I could only use my knife.

 In a split of a second I realized also that I was on a real survival situation.
 Nobody would come to help us.
 We were really alone there…

-“What are you doing here”, I asked where I was close enough.
+“What are you doing here”, I asked after I stopped it.
 “Patrolling, trying to pick up guys from the survival exercise”. the driver answered.
 “Well, you found us, we’re from the survival exercise”, I smiled.
 “Then jump in”, he smiled back.